dennisXZX/web-developer-notes/Git.md

 #### git status

-Navigate into a subfolder and use `git status .` to get status of the subfolder.
+Navigate into a subfolder and use `git status .` to get status of just the subfolder.

+`git status --short` to display compact status.

 #### git grep